IIIF/api/source/api/presentation/3.0/index.md

  * Other resource types _MAY_ have the `metadata` property with at least one item.<br/>
    Clients _MAY_ render `metadata` on other resource types.

-Clients _SHOULD_ display the pairs in the order provided.
-Clients _SHOULD NOT_ use `metadata` for indexing and discovery purposes, as there are intentionally no consistent semantics.
+Clients _SHOULD_ display the entries in the order provided.
 Clients _SHOULD_ expect to encounter long texts in the `value` property, and render them appropriately, such as with an expand button, or in a tabbed interface.

 ``` json-doc
 {